 The ABC model of behaviour

-Models are useful tools rather than theoretical truths.
-The ABC model is a shorthand for a mix of psychological theories and it helps us to understand the interactions between psychology and substance use including pharmacotherapies.
+Models are useful tools to help guide our thinking.
+The ABC model is a shorthand for those psychological concepts that help us to understand the interactions between psychology and substance use, and hence has helped to plan treatments and relapse prevention strategies.

-'A' is for activating event or trigger - Events, situations, or conditions that immediately precede a behaviour.
-These can be internal (thoughts, feelings) or external (people, places).
+'A' is for antecedent cue or trigger - Events, situations, or conditions that immediately precede a behaviour.
+These can be internal (thoughts, feelings) or external (people, places, times of day).
+They carry certain expectations for different courses of action.

 'B' is for behaviour - The specific, observable, and recordable responses, which may be beliefs or actual behaviours such as drinking or drug use.